microsoft/Ironclad/ironfleet/README.md

   dotnet src/IronSHTClient/bin/Release/net5.0/IronSHTClient.dll nthreads=10 duration=30 workload=g numkeys=10000 client=localhost:6000 verbose=true
 ```

-Like in IronRSL, the client will print its output to standard output.
+The client will print its output to standard output.
+If you use
+`verbose=false`, the client's output will primarily consist of reports of the
+form `#req <thread-ID> <request-number> <time-in-ms>`.

 Note that until you stop all the SHT servers, each client endpoint is expected
-to use strictly increasing sequence numbers.
-So, you can only run the client
+to use strictly increasing sequence numbers, starting with 1.
+Since the test
-test program once.
+client program always starts with 1, you should never reuse the same client
+endpoint until you restart the SHT servers, and you should keep in mind that
+the client uses `nthreads+1` consecutive ports: one for setup and `nthreads`
+for experiments.
+So, for instance, if you use `nthreads=10
+client=localhost:6000`, then the next time you run you could use
+`client=localhost:6011`.

 # Custom Replicated Services